History

 Today, as an interdisciplinary research unit, the Cotsen Institute brings together over 30 faculty members from 11 departments at UCLA and more than 60 Research Associates.
 A number of outside scholars participate in Cotsen Advanced Seminars and our visiting scholar programs, promoting dialogue and interaction within the greater archaeological community.

-With archaeological research that spans the globe, three lecture series, a postdoctoral fellowship, and two interdepartmental graduate programs—UCLA Interdepartmental Archaeology Graduate Program and UCLA/Getty Master’s Program in the Conservation of Archaeological and Ethnographic Materials—the Cotsen Institute continues to be a stimulating intellectual environment.
+With archaeological research that spans the globe, three lecture series, a postdoctoral fellowship, and two interdepartmental graduate programs—UCLA Interdepartmental Archaeology Graduate Program and UCLA/Getty Interdepartmental Program in the Conservation of Cultural Heritage—the Cotsen Institute continues to be a stimulating intellectual environment.

 THE FUTURE